topo-gps/topo-gps-manual/en/waypoints/waypoints_select.rst

   - *Remove from map*: If you tap this button, the selected waypoints will be removed from the map.

   - *Change icon*: If you tap this button the :ref:`waypoint icons screen <ss-waypoint-icon>` will be opened.
 You can tap an icon in this screen to change the icon of the selected waypoints.

+  - *Save as layer*: With this option you can combine the selected waypoints into a separate layer.
+In the pop-up that appears you can enter a title for the layer.
+After tapping save, the selected waypoints are copied into a newly created layer.
+They can be loaded and removed all together at once from the map via Menu > Layers.
 </APPLE>
 <ANDROID>
 - *Map button*: If you tap this button, the selected waypoints will be loaded on the map.
 The map will zoom automatically to the selected waypoints and you will be returned to the map.